microsoft/pdb-rs/docs/codeview/items/lf_substr_list.md

 # `LF_SUBSTR_LIST` (0x1604)

+Contains a list of `ItemId` values that point to `LF_STRING_ID` records.

 ```c
 struct SubStrList {
     ItemId substrs[];
 };
 ```

-Contains a list of `ItemId` values that point to `LF_STRING_ID` records.
-The items in the `substr` list should be dereferenced and concatenated into one large string, in the order implied by `substr`.
+The items in the `substrs` list should be dereferenced and concatenated into one large string, in the order implied by `substr`.
 This is similar to a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).

 The boundaries between the items in `substr` do not have any meaning.
-The divisions are simply necessary in order to keep large strings from overflowing the size limitations of the symbol record format.
+The divisions are simply necessary in order to keep large strings from overflowing the size limitations of the item record format.

 ## Example